CordlessCoder/dots/README.md

 </details>

 Huge thanks to [@a1fishie](https://github.com/a1fishie)

+If you have an issue with configuration, installation or are suffering from severe depression, feel free to use the Issue function on GitHub.

 <h1><span style="color:#f7768e">I use arch, btw.</span></h1>
 I don't have lungs.
 At least that I know of.